Listen to the Podcast

 You might have the theory.
 This is all theory, and this is all application.
 You have the theory, but now you got to apply it -- this is where you build wisdom.
 I think of these things more like a glass container that's slowly getting filled.
 You'll slowly fill up the wisdom, and you're slowly filling up the knowledge.

-This is really what's what's going on -- you're slowly filling them up.
+This is what's going on -- you're slowly filling them up.
 You might need a little more knowledge at the beginning and then eventually that wisdom slowly starts to climb up.
-That's what you're doing -- you're always filling up a container that just constantly keeps growing on you all the way to the top.
+That's what you're doing -- you're always filling up a container that just constantly keeps growing on you to the top.

 I think this is the critical key -- you understand where are you personally as you're looking to move forward in your journey with trading, investing, putting on trades, and shares.

 Are you just honed in and focused on knowledge?
 I want to memorize this, learn this, get it quickly, but are you starting to apply that as well.

 Because I have some traders that I've talked to and all they do is they get information.
 I'm all good for that.
 I think that's a high starting point, but eventually, you have to move into the wisdom segment.

 To do that, you have to get that experience.
 To get the experience, you have to put on trades.
 You have to put on some investment you have to see what happens at the moment.
 How do you personally deal with those situations because everybody is a little bit different in their risk levels, what they see that's scary, what they see that's comfortable for them.

 Going from knowledge to wisdom, it's a thing that you go back and forth.
 You might have a little more wisdom, and then you go back to the beginning and get a bit of knowledge, and it's a pendulum, goes back and forth.
 You work it, and you continuously keep growing these little containers with more knowledge and more wisdom with time until the day you die.
 That's really what the end goal of it is.